 FAQs

-Ans: Farmers work tirelessly so as to provide the nation with food to survive.
-They very extremely hard but still have to face a number of challenges such as lack of access to modern technology, poor soil quality, insufficient government support, etc. Such challenges have led to widespread distress and poverty among the farmers.
+A.3 Farmers work tirelessly to provide the nation with food to survive.
+They very extremely hard but still have to face several challenges such as lack of access to modern technology, poor soil quality, insufficient government support, etc. Such challenges have led to widespread distress and poverty among the farmers.
 However, now governments are taking initiatives to improve their situation, and hence the situation is improving.
-Crop yields are now better and has improved the livelihood of many farmers.
+Crop yields are now better and have improved the livelihood of many farmers.

 This brings us to the end of our blog on Essay on Indian Farmers.
 Hope you find this information useful.
 For more information on such informative topics for your school, visit our essay writing and follow Leverage Edu.